Victorian era: Popular culture

 A variety of reading materials grew in popularity during the period, including novels, women's magazines, children's literature, and newspapers.
 Much literature, including chapbooks, was distributed on the street.
 Music was also very popular, with genres such as folk music, broadsides, music halls, brass bands, theater music and choral music having mass appeal.
-What is now called classical music was somewhat undeveloped compared to parts of Europe but did have significant support.
-Many sports were introduced or popularised during the Victorian era.
-They became important to male identity.
+What is now called classical music was somewhat undeveloped compared to parts of Europe, but did have significant support.
+Many sports were introduced or popularised during the Victorian era, which became important to male identity.
 Examples included cricket, football, rugby, tennis and cycling.
 The idea of women participating in sport did not fit well with the Victorian view of femininity, but their involvement did increase as the period progressed.

-For the middle classes, many leisure activities such as table games could be done in the home while domestic holidays to rural locations such as the Lake District and Scottish Highlands were increasingly practical.
+For the middle classes, many leisure activities such as tables games could be done in the home while domestic holidays to rural locations such as the Lake District and Scottish Highlands were increasingly practical.
 The working classes had their own culture separate from that of their richer counterparts, various cheaper forms of entertainment and recreational activities provided by philanthropy.
-Trips to resorts such as Blackpool were increasingly popular towards the end of period.
+Trips to resorts such as Blackpool were increasingly popular towards the end of the period.
 Photography became an increasingly accessible and popular part of everyday life.
-Initially the industrial revolution increased working hours, but over the course of the 19th century a variety of political and economic changes caused them to fall back down to and in some cases below pre-industrial levels, creating more time for leisure.
+Initially the Industrial Revolution increased working hours, but over the course of the 19th century a variety of political and economic changes caused them to fall back down to (and in some cases below) pre-industrial levels, creating more time for leisure.